 - Rayshawn Jenkins – 220 pounds – Jaguars

-There are only 7 safeties total who are listed at under 190 pounds.
-Here are the five lightest:
+There were only 7 safeties total who were listed at under 190 pounds.
+Here were the five lightest:

 - Damontae Kazee – 174 pounds – Steelers